 A variety of FMS types were identified.
 Some strategies encourage and support communities and municipalities to actively participate within the NFIP.
 Other FMSs recommend the establishment and implementation of public awareness and educational programs to better inform communities of the risks associated with flood waters.
 Additional FMSs promote preventive maintenance programs to optimize the efficiency of existing stormwater management infrastructure, recommend the development of a stormwater management manual to encourage best management practices, or promote the establishment of community-wide flood warning systems.
+As a part of the Amended Plan, an FMS to update ordinances for playas and other natural resources in the City of Idalou was added.
 None have been classified as meeting an emergency need.
 A summary listing of FMS types is provided in Table 4-14.